MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-remote-assist-mobile-calls.md

 # Calls between Dynamics 365 Remote Assist mobile users

-Technicians using the Dynamics 365 Remote Assist mobile app can call and collaborate with other Dynamics 365 Remote Assist mobile users.
+Technicians using the Dynamics 365 Remote Assist mobile app can call and collaborate with other Dynamics 365 Remote Assist mobile app users.
 This opens up many scenarios for technicians, including peer-to-peer collaboration with other technicians using the Dynamics 365 Remote Assist mobile app (instead of Microsoft Teams desktop or Teams mobile).

 A Dynamics 365 Remote Assist mobile app user can join a one-to-one or group call with other Dynamics 365 Remote Assist mobile users.